Cadillac CTS: Second generation (2008)

-In 2008, the General Motors chose the CTS to relaunch the Cadillac brand in Australia and New Zealand.
-However, in early 2009, amidst the global financial crisis, a last-minute decision was made not to go ahead with the Australian launch.
+In 2008, General Motors anticipated relaunching the Cadillac brand in Australia and New Zealand with the second gen CTS, subsequently dropping the launch due to the 2008 financial crisis.
 As a result, the entire batch of cars, less one, which had already been shipped to Australia were transferred to New Zealand and sold via selected Holden New Zealand dealers.
 One dealer ended up buying the entire stock and owing to their popularity, sourced further UK market spec models while the model was still produced in RHD.

-During the 2010 model year, the GM badges were dropped, although early 2010 models still had GM badges.
+Midway through model year 2010, the small GM badges, used by the corporation company-wide, were dropped.

-For the 2012 CTS, the front grille used higher quality materials to give a more vertical design, and the Cadillac logo was being subtly changed to give a more vibrant appearance.
-The biggest change was to the engine.
-Although kept the same 3.6-liter displacement, the V6 was able to produce 323 hp while dropping weight thanks to some modified engine internals.
+For the 2012 CTS, the front grille used higher quality materials to give a more vertical design, and the Cadillac logo revised.
+Power was increased on the 3.6-liter V6, to produce 323 hp while modified engine internals reduced weight.
 For 2012, GM also offered some new technology and option packages with the Cadillac CTS.

 Coupe

-At the 2008 North American International Auto Show in Detroit, General Motors unveiled a coupe concept version of the CTS, alongside the new CTS-V performance sedan.
-The coupe's unveiling surprised the media and public, stealing a great deal of attention away from the CTS-V. In November 2009, the production version was unveiled in a press release.
+General Motors unveiled a coupe concept version of the CTS, along with the new CTS-V performance sedan, at the 2008 North American International Auto Show in Detroit.

+In November 2009, the production version was presented in a press release.
 The coupe went into production in spring 2010 for sale in August 2010 as a 2011 model.
-The design of the production model is very similar to the concept, with the B-pillars still removed.
+The design of the production model is very similar to the concept, still without a B-pillar.
 The standard engine was a 3.6L direct injected V6 rated at 304 hp.
 Like the sedan, both six-speed manual and automatic transmissions, in either RWD or AWD configurations, were available.
 A CTS-V Coupe was introduced, first shown at the 2010 North American International Auto Show in Detroit.
 The CTS Coupe was Cadillac's first coupe since the Eldorado, which was discontinued in 2002.

-The CTS Coupe was discontinued after the 2014 model year, and the CTS-V Coupe discontinued after the 2015 model year.
+Along with the CTS sedan, the coupe received a light facelift for the 2012 model year, including a new grille design.
+The CTS Coupe was discontinued after the 2014 model year, while the CTS-V Coupe remained in production for the 2015 model year.